-ERA approaches has the ability to provide broad scientific advice to policy makers and stakeholders (Kwon et al., 2009).
-Even though this approach does not result in traditional fishery management reference points (Fujita et al., 2014), it allows for the prioritization of monitoring, assessment and management intervention for species that are at the greatest risk from the effects of fishing (Hobday et al. 2011).
+PSA, a semi-quantitative risk analysis procedure, has the ability to provide broad scientific advice to policy makers and stakeholders (Kwon et al., 2009).
+Even though this approach does not result in traditional fishery management reference points (Fujita et al., 2014), it allows for the prioritization of monitoring, assessment and management for stocks and species that are at the greatest risk from fishing (Hobday et al. 2011).
 Under the Precautionary Approach (PA), undesirable outcomes should be anticipated and measures taken to reduce the probability of them occurring (Garcia, 1996).
-ERA is particularly useful in data poor situations, when catch or biological data may be not comprehensive, are aggregated with other species or are insufficient to run a quantitative stock assessment.
+PSA is particularly useful in data poor situations, when catch or biological data are not comprehensive, often aggregated across species or are insufficient to run a quantitative stock assessment.
 The latter is case for the tuna longline fishery in the South Atlantic and Indian Ocean.

-A total of 33 and 27 species were recorded as the main teleost species caught by the tuna longline fisheries in the South Atlantic and Indian Oceans, respectively, although only four and five species were considered as targets (T).
+A total of 33 and 27 species were recorded as the main teleost species caught by the tuna longline fisheries in the South Atlantic and Indian Ocean respectively, although only four and five species were considered as targets (T).
 Growing concerns over the impact of the tuna longline fishery on bycatch species (King and McFarlane, 2003) have therefore led RFMOs to develop holistic approaches to the assessment and management of all exploited species.

-ERAs have been applied to elasmobranchs (Zhou and Griffiths, 2008; Cortez et al., 2009; Phillips et al., 2015), cetaceans (Brown et al., 2013; 2015), seabirds (Waugh et al., 2012; Tuck et al., 2011), and teleosts (Stobutzki et al., 2001; Hobday et al., 2007, 2011; Patrick et al., 2010; Fujita et al., 2014; Osio et al., 2015).
-For tuna longline fisheries, Kwon et al. (2009) conducted a PSA analysis for species caught in the Western and Central Pacific Ocean which included marine mammals, turtles, teleosts, sharks and seabirds; whilst Arrizabalaga et al. (2011) assessed the relative risk of both target and bycatch species being negatively impacted by EU Purse Seine and US Pelagic Longline fleets in the North Atlantic.
+Risk analysis have been applied to elasmobranchs (Zhou and Griffiths, 2008; Cortez et al., 2009; Phillips et al., 2015), cetaceans (Brown et al., 2013; 2015), seabirds (Waugh et al., 2012; Tuck et al., 2011), and teleosts (Stobutzki et al., 2001; Hobday et al., 2007, 2011; Patrick et al., 2010; Fujita et al., 2014; Osio et al., 2015).
+For tuna longline fisheries, Kwon et al. (2009) conducted a PSA analysis for species caught in the Western and Central Pacific Ocean which included marine mammals, turtles, teleosts, sharks and seabirds; while Arrizabalaga et al. (2011) assessed the relative risk of both target and bycatch species being negatively impacted by EU Purse Seine and US Pelagic Longline fleets in the North Atlantic.

-In this study, no differences amongst the vulnerability of the teleosts caught by tuna longline fisheries in the South Atlantic and Indian Oceans were observed, and the main targets (tunas and swordfish) and bycatch billfishes (Istiophoridae) were within the 14 highest risk scores.
-These species have moderate to low productivity and high susceptibly, thereby creating the potential for negative cumulative impacts.
-For target species, this is perhaps not surprising: they are highly susceptible to the longlines, especially with respect to encounterability and availability.
-However, although they are well managed, these species exhibit high rates of mortality, particularly for juveniles (see SOM 3).
-Those two latter attributes could be considered in future management scenarios, by using ERAs to re-score stocks under alternative management options (Phillips et al., 2015).
+In this study, no differences were found in vulnerability of the teleosts caught by tuna longline fisheries in the South Atlantic and Indian Ocean, while the main targets (tunas and swordfish) and bycatch billfishes (Istiophoridae) were within the highest risk group.
+These species have moderate to low productivity and high susceptibility, and so are susceptible to potential negative impacts.
+For target species, this is perhaps not surprising as the objective of longline fisheries are to catch them, and so no surprisingly encounterability and availability are high.
+Even, if these species are well managed, they are likely to exhibit high rates of mortality, particularly for juveniles (see SOM 5).
+Those two latter attributes could be considered in future management scenarios, by using PSAs to re-score stocks under alternative management options (Phillips et al., 2015).
 This would help to identify the effects of alternatives strategies for reducing risk.

 For the North Atlantic Ocean, among the 10 species with the highest risk scores were coastal and pelagic sharks, non-ICCAT teleosts and two ICCAT species, T. alalunga and T. obesus (Arritzabala et al., 2011), species that were at high and moderate risk in our study, respectively.
 For the Pacific Ocean, T. alalunga, T.obesus, T. albacares, K. pelamis, and billfishes were considered at medium risk, while sharks were considered at high risk (Kwon et al., 2009).